banner image

 Why shouldn’t I just take medication?

 Medication alone cannot solve all issues.
 What medication does is treat the symptoms.
 Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can help you accomplish your personal and/or relational goals.
+Medication can be effective and is sometimes needed in conjunction with therapy.

 How does it work?
 What do I have to do in sessions?